Trump has made America's 'poorest white town' hopeful again

 Related: Most Americans not benefiting from Dow 20,000

-A town struggling with drug addition
+A town struggling with drug addiction

 Rugged explorer Daniel Boone made this part of Kentucky famous in the late 1700s around the time of the Revolutionary War.
 The rolling hills and forests are still as picturesque as when Boone found them.
 Rock climbers come from all over the world to tackle the area's peaks and natural bridges.